-Carol is currently a Teaching Fellow in Nutrition at the University of Leeds, School of Food Science and Nutrition.
+Grantham Scholar Carol Auma is currently a Teaching Fellow in Nutrition at the University of Leeds, School of Food Science and Nutrition.

 Carol does consultancy work on various aspects of food, nutrition and public health.
 You can contact her on: firstname.lastname@example.org

-Global obesity is reported to have reached epidemic proportions, with urbanisation – the increased movement of people from rural areas to urban areas – being cited as one of the driving factors for this trend.
-It has also been reported that ‘diseases of affluence’ (or non-communicable diseases) like diabetes and hypertension, which have historically been more prominent in more ‘urbanised’ countries are now a leading cause of death in middle- and low-income countries.
+Global obesity is reported to have reached epidemic proportions.
+Urbanisation – the increased movement of people from rural areas to urban areas – is cited as one of the driving factors for this trend.
+Additionally, ‘diseases of affluence’ (non-communicable diseases like diabetes and hypertension) which have historically been more prominent in more ‘urbanised’ countries, are now a leading cause of death in middle- and low-income countries.

 These changes in the pattern of disease are particularly relevant in the developing economies of sub-Saharan Africa, where accelerated economic growth is fuelling rapid urbanisation.